mendix/docs/content/en/docs/data-hub/data-hub-catalog/manage-data-sources/search.md

 ## 1 Introduction

 Finding the right data to use in your app development is made easier using the search functionality in the Data Hub Catalog.
-The details of registered data assets can be accessed using the [Data Hub Search API](/apidocs-mxsdk/apidocs/data-hub-apis/), or viewed in the [Asset details](#search-details) screen of the Catalog or the [Data Hub pane](/refguide/data-hub-pane/) in Studio Pro.
+The details of registered data assets can be accessed using the [Data Hub Search API](/apidocs-mxsdk/apidocs/data-hub-apis/), or viewed in the [Asset details](#search-details) screen of the Catalog or the [Integration pane](/refguide/integration-pane/) in Studio Pro.
 This document describes how you can search in Data Hub Catalog.

 ## 2 Search Using the API {#search-api}